Government of Canada / Gouvernement du Canada

 • (1.1) and (2) [Repealed, SOR/99-378, s.
 3]

-• (a) the first contribution on or before the thirtieth day after the day on which the participant ceased or ceases to be employed in the Public Service; and
+• (a) the first contribution on or before the thirtieth day after the day on which the participant ceased or ceases to be employed in the public service; and

-• (b) subsequent such contributions each year on or before the thirtieth day after the anniversary of the day on which the participant ceased or ceases to be employed in the Public Service.
+• (b) subsequent such contributions each year on or before the thirtieth day after the anniversary of the day on which the participant ceased or ceases to be employed in the public service.

 [Repealed, SOR/99-378, s.
 4]

-• (3) A direction made by a participant pursuant to subsection (1) shall be in writing, signed by the participant and addressed to the Minister and shall have effect on and from the first day of the month immediately following the month in which it is received by the Minister.
+• (3) A direction made by a participant under subsection (1) must be in writing, signed by the participant and delivered to the Minister.

 [Repealed, SOR/99-378, s.
 5]